Americas Hub

 Projects and activities

-- Develop a regional strategy in accordance with the outcomes of the UN Climate Summit COP30 (hosted in Belém, Brasil).
+- Develop a regional strategy in accordance with the outcomes of the latest UN Climate Summit COP30 (hosted in Belém, Brasil).

 - Develop research projects on blue ocean health in the context of human and animal health.